 He is being held without bond in the Montgomery County Jail.

-Peacock was listed as the Children Youth and Discipleship Pastor at the Church of God South Hopewell, according to a May snapshot of the church’s website.
+Peacock was listed as the Children Youth and Discipleship Pastor at a church in Hopewell, according to a May snapshot of the church’s website.
 The website has since been taken down.

 “We immediately suspended him, put him on Administrative Leave, pending investigation of those charges,” said Pastor Thurman Collier.
 “He has since been dismissed.”